 Make a detailed list of the resources you’ll need to complete your goal and decide how you’ll accomplish each thing.
 Maybe it’s going to take a few years to save up the money.
 How will you change things in your day-to-day to save money?
 Does that mean cooking at home more often?
 Will you take on a few extra freelance jobs to earn a bit more?
 You get the idea.

 Secret #3: The trick to the How part of this is making sure the steps you write down are very detailed, very small, and easy to check off.
 Seeing the progress and forward movement — even tiny movements — will help keep you motivated.

 Still need more help?
 Here is one more practice known for aiding the accomplishment of goals:

 Secret #4: Enlist the help of friends.
-Start or join a Facebook or Google+ group or in-real-life group with people who have a common goal.
+Start or join an online group or in-real-life group with people who have a common goal.
 Commiserate about how horrible turnip greens taste in your morning smoothie, or high-five about how good it felt when you ran your 8 1/2 minute mile.
 Cheer each other on.
 You don’t even have to have the same goal, just have someone you can check in with and do the same for them.

-I hope these secrets have helped you get excited about keeping your goals and resolutions this year!
-And if you have any tips to add to my list, I’d love to hear them.
+I hope these secrets have helped you get excited to think about goals and resolutions this year!
+And if you have any tips to add to this list, please add them in the comments below.